i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

   >// The provider address on the DLT
   >const providerDltAddress = {{PKG_CAMELCASE}}.getDltAddress(DLT_PRIVATE_KEY)

-- The provider has already agreed with the consumer a [`DataSharingAgreement`](https://github.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/blob/public/packages/wallet-desktop-openapi/types/openapi.d.ts) that is stored in object variable `dataSharingAgreement` and that contains a given `DataExchangeAgreement` in `dataSharingAgreement.dataExchangeAgreement` such as:
+- The provider operator has already agreed and signed with the consumer a [`DataSharingAgreement`](https://github.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/blob/public/packages/wallet-desktop-openapi/types/openapi.d.ts) that is stored in object variable `dataSharingAgreement` and that contains a given `DataExchangeAgreement` in `dataSharingAgreement.dataExchangeAgreement` such as:

   ```typescript
   {